Tuesday, 24 April 2018

 Forests and farming, side by side in the Mornington Peninsula

 Red Hill and tiny neighbouring town, Main Ridge, make up a small rural community, located on the Mornington Peninsula.
-Among the Peninsula's quirky breweries and boutique wineries you will find an FSC smallholder, leading an innovative project that showcases how agricultural land can be used for production and conservation.
+Among the Peninsula's quirky breweries and boutique wineries you will find an FSC smallholder, leading an innovative project that demonstrates how agricultural land can be used for production and conservation.

 The project, a first in the area, sits in the Peninsula’s green wedge zone and hosts a series of small-scale plantations that integrate forestry with farming.
 Scattered among the tree plots of spotted gum, blackwood, and the native forest corridor, you will find livestock grazing; dexter cattle, and alpacas.